 - I practice maitri and tonglen.

 - I value: love—above all things.
-For me, it is the highest law and the ultimate religion, and shapes and colors every thing I do, every word that comes out of my mouth or through my fingers, and all of my greatest aspirations for myself and the world.
+For me, it is the highest law and the ultimate religion, and shapes and colors everything I do, every word that comes out of my mouth or through my fingers, and all of my greatest aspirations for myself and the world.
 Beyond that (or maybe in addition to?) are justice, freedom, and fairness.
 Almost nothing gets me hotter faster than what’s unjust and unfair, or what takes away personal freedoms.
+At the same time, I’m a big fan of giving people the benefit of the doubt until doubt proves to have been earned.
 Then, the who of things really matters to me—who people are, and how transparent they are with others is a big deal.
-Then comes intensity, integrity, compassion, with graciousness and gratitude rounding out the list-not in any particular order, though, they’re all sort of glomed together in the number two slot
+Then comes integrity, compassion, with graciousness and gratitude rounding out the list-not in any particular order, though, they’re all sort of glomed together in the number two slot behind love.

 - in 2009, hypertensive, diabetic, packing on weight like mad due to the endless medication loop I was in, and afraid I was going to die, I had bariatric surgery (VSG) and lost the weight of an entire human adult.
-I’ve maintained 90% of that.
-It was a powerful lesson about reaching out for help despite feeling ashamed and incredibly scared.
+I’ve maintained most of that.
+It was a powerful lesson about reaching out for help despite feeling ashamed and incredibly scared, as well as the miraculousness of do-overs and reinventions.

-- My greatest dream and aspiration: I envision a time when I’m part of a group of fabulous wise women and our primary work in life will be to teach younger women all that we know.
+- My greatest dream and aspiration: I envision a time when I’m part of a tribe of fabulous wise-woman elders and our primary work in life will be to teach younger women all that we know.
 If you share that vision, I’d love to talk with you.
 Soon, please. 🙂

 What I believe